 There are two basic configurations for the RT linac machine.
 In one configuration, shown in Figure 1 (a), the LINAC is mounted in the machine’s gantry perpendicular to the patient.
 This is the simplest configuration for a radiation linear accelerator for a cancer machine (commonly called a medical linear accelerator).
 It eliminates the need for an intricate beam transport system.

 This is typically used in photon therapy for treatment photon energies between 4 and 6 MeV.
 On the other hand, in higher energy machines, the LINACs, which are longer, are located in the machine’s gantry parallel to the gantry axis of rotation, as shown in Figure 1(b).
 For external beam radiation, an intricate beam transport system is then used to transport the electron beam from the accelerator to the treatment head.
 This configuration is usually used in RT machines delivering both X-ray or electron beams and at multiple energies up to 25 MeV.
+Contact one of our specialists today for a quick feasibility study of your project.

 S. Hanna.
 “RF Linear Accelerators for Medical and Industrial Applications”, Artech House Publishing, 2012.